Aligarh Muslim University: History

-Funding
+Background

-The university was established as the Muhammadan Anglo-Oriental College in 1875 by Sir Syed Ahmad Khan.
+The university has its roots in the Muhammadan Anglo-Oriental College, established in 1875 by Sir Syed Ahmad Khan.
 It began to function on 24 May 1875.
-The movement associated with Syed Ahmad Khan and the college came to be known as the Aligarh Movement, which pushed to realise the need for establishing a modern education system for the Indian Muslim populace.
+A movement was associated with Sir Syed Ahmad Khan and the college came to be known as the Aligarh Movement, which pushed to materialise the need for establishing a modern education system for the Indian Muslim populace.
 He considered competence in English and Western sciences necessary skills for maintaining Muslims' political influence.
 Khan's vision for the college was based on his visit to Oxford University and Cambridge University, and he wanted to establish an education system similar to the British model.

 A committee was formed by the name of foundation of Muslim College and asked people to fund generously.
 Then Viceroy and Governor General of India Thomas Baring gave a donation of ₹10,000 while the Lt.
 Governor of the North Western Provinces contributed ₹1,000, and by March 1874 funds for the college stood at ₹1,53,920 and 8 annas.
 Maharaja Mahindra Singh Saab Bahadur of Patiala contributed ₹58,000 while Raja Shambhu Narayan of Benaras donated ₹60,000.
 Donations also came in from the Maharaja of Vizianagaram as well.
 The college was initially affiliated to the University of Calcutta for the matriculate examination but became an affiliate of Allahabad University in 1885.
 The seventh Nizam of Hyderabad, HEH Mir Osman Ali Khan made a remarkable donation of ₹5,00,000 to this institution in the year 1918.